March 6, 2021

 C. Wheels and Axles.

-1. Only official wheels and axles from the B.S.A Ofﬁcial Pinewood Derby kit or purchased from the BSA Scout Shop are permitted.
+- Only official wheels and axles from the BSA Ofﬁcial Pinewood Derby kit or purchased from the BSA Scout Shop are permitted.
 Colored wheels are allowed as long as they are official BSA wheels.
 BSA stamps must be visible on wheels.
 Use of wheels and axles that have been modified by third parties is not permitted.

-2. Cars must have 4 wheels, all of which are perpendicular with the track and with a minimum of 3 wheels touching the track at all times.
+- Cars must have 4 wheels, with a minimum of 3 wheels touching the track at all times.
 Bent axles and rail riders are permitted.

 II.
 Inspection and disputes